clojurebridge-chicago/organizing/README.md

-# ClojureBridge San Francisco
+# ClojureBridge Chicago

-This repository is indended to support the volunteer organizers for the upcoming ClojureBridge workshop in San Francisco.
+This repository is indended to support the volunteer organizers for the upcoming ClojureBridge workshop in Chicago.

 ## Resources